conduit.

 How to Get More Google Reviews for Your Business

-If you're running a local service business in Connecticut — roofing, HVAC, plumbing, mold remediation, whatever the trade — the number of Google reviews on your profile is one of the single biggest factors in whether someone calls you or calls the next guy.
+If you’re running a local service business in Connecticut (roofing, HVAC, plumbing, mold remediation), your Google review count is one of the biggest factors in whether a homeowner calls you or the next guy.
+The BrightLocal Google Reviews Study found that the average local business has 39 reviews.
+In most Connecticut markets, you can pass that number in a few months.

 Why Google Reviews Matter More Than You Think

-Google reviews directly affect whether your business shows up in local search results.
-Google's algorithm factors in review count, review frequency, and average rating when deciding which businesses to show in the map pack — those three results at the top of a local search.
+Google reviews feed into your local search ranking.
+Google’s algorithm weighs review count, review frequency, and average rating when picking the three businesses shown in the map pack at the top of every local search.

-A business with 60 reviews and a 4.8 rating will almost always outrank a business with 12 reviews and a 5.0 rating.
-Volume matters.
-Recency matters.
-And the businesses that understand this are pulling ahead every month.
+A business with 60 reviews and a 4.8 rating outranks a business with 12 reviews and a 5.0 rating.
+Volume and recency both matter, and businesses that run a steady intake every month pull ahead of competitors who run one-off review pushes.

-The problem isn't that your customers don't want to leave reviews.
-Most of them would — they just forget.
-By the time they get home, make dinner, and put the kids to bed, your job is the last thing on their mind.
+Your customers want to leave reviews.
+They forget.
+By the time they drive home and put the kids to bed, your job is the last thing on their mind.

-The fix is a simple system: after every completed job, the customer gets a text message with a direct link to your Google review page.
-Not an email they'll never open.
-Not a card they'll lose.
-A text — one tap, and they're on Google leaving a review.
+The fix is a simple system: after every completed job, the customer gets a text with a direct link to your Google review page.
+One tap, and they’re leaving a review.
+Texts hit within minutes and stay visible on the lock screen.

-Here's what that looks like.
-You finish a job in Guilford.
+The flow: you finish a job in Guilford.
 You or your office logs it.
-Within two hours, the customer gets a friendly text: "Thanks for choosing us.
-If you had a good experience, we'd really appreciate a quick review — it helps other homeowners find us."
-Below that, a direct link.
-No app to download.
-No account to create.
-One tap and they're done.
+Within two hours, the customer gets a friendly text: “Thanks for choosing us.
+If you had a good experience, we’d appreciate a quick review.
+It helps other homeowners find us.”
+Below the message is a direct link to your Google profile.

 Timing Is Everything

 Send the review request within two hours of completing the job.
-That's when the customer is most satisfied and most likely to act.
+The customer is most satisfied in that window and most likely to act.
 Wait a day and the response rate drops by half.
-Wait a week and you might as well not send it at all.
+Wait a week and the request might as well have gone in the trash.

-The best window is shortly after you've left but before the end of the business day.
-The customer is still thinking about the work.
-They're pleased with the result.
-They're on their phone anyway.
+The best moment is after you’ve left the property but before the end of the business day.
+The customer is thinking about the work and they’re on their phone anyway.

 What About Negative Reviews?

-Most business owners avoid asking for reviews because they're afraid of a bad one.
-But the math works overwhelmingly in your favor.
-If 95% of your customers are happy — and for most good tradespeople in Connecticut, that number is higher — then every review you collect pushes your average up, not down.
+Most business owners avoid asking for reviews because they’re afraid of a bad one.
+The math runs in your favor.
+If 95% of your customers are happy (and for most good tradespeople in Connecticut, that number runs higher), every review you collect pushes your average up.

-The real risk isn't a negative review.
-It's having so few reviews that one bad one tanks your average.
+The real risk is having so few reviews that a single one-star tanks your average.
 A business with 15 reviews and one 1-star is at 4.7.
 A business with 60 reviews and one 1-star is at 4.9.
 Volume is your insurance policy.

-And when you do get a negative review, responding professionally matters more than the review itself.
+When you do get a negative review, a professional response matters more than the review itself.

 Frequently Asked Questions